forseti-security/forseti-security/_docs/_latest/develop/dev-setup.md

 ### Starting Forseti commands

-After you complete the above steps, you should be able to run the forseti server and the CLI client.
+After you complete the above steps, you should be able to run the Forseti server and the command-line interface (CLI) client.

   ```bash
   $ forseti_server \